 Fall weather causes large turnout for Fall Festival

+DENHAM SPRINGS - People were divided on whether this past weekend counted as gumbo weather, but no one could deny that fall was in the air—the perfect time for a fall fest.

-DENHAM SPRINGS - Rosalie Piper was one of more than 160 vendors to line the streets of Antique Village on Saturday.
+Rosalie Piper was one of more than 160 vendors to line the streets of Antique Village on Saturday for Denham Springs' Fall Festival.

 "It's been great, the best show ever I think," Piper said.

-For the last decade, Piper has been selling her hand painted ornaments at the Fall Festival.
+For the last decade, Piper has been selling her hand-painted ornaments at Fall Festival.
 This year, she sold almost everything she put out.

 "It's great.
 They said there are so many people down there, you can hardly walk through," Piper said.